On Page SEO Services

-Most of your on page SEO content should include links to other pages, both internal and external.
+Most of your on-page SEO content should include links to other pages, both internal and external.

 Internal links are important because they establish connections between different areas of your site and make it easier for your users to navigate.
 The more tightly linked your site is, the happier Google will be.
 As a general rule, no single page of your site should be more than four clicks away from any other page at any other time.

+External links are important because they show you aren’t just making things up—they’re your callouts to outside authorities.
 For both types of links, it’s important that your anchor text is accurate and descriptive; don’t just name the page you’re linking to, and don’t try stuffing your anchor text with keywords.

-How your site performs is an on page SEO factor, which in turn influences how your pages rank in search engines.
-These are generally secondary to factors like your SEO site structure and on page content, but can influence your final ranks.
+How your site performs is an on-page SEO factor, which in turn influences how your pages rank in search engines.
+These are generally secondary to factors like your SEO site structure and on page content but can influence your final ranks.

 If that wasn’t enough incentive, Google then released its “Mobilegeddon” update to reward every site with a fully functioning mobile site and punish those without one.

 Mobile SEO means your site: